frederic-perez/AmE-dictionary/data/idioms.md

 __as we speak__ At this very moment.
 __as yet__ Up to the present time; up to now.
 __ask for the moon__ To ask for too much, to want something that is not possible.
+__at (one’s) beck and call__ Completely compliant or obedient to another person; catering to one’s every need.
+The phrase has a negative connotation.
+Ready to obey someone’s orders instantly; subject to someone’s slightest whim. _Do you really think I’ll do anything you say?
+I’m not at your beck and call!_
 __at a (single) stroke__ All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
 __at a crossroads__ :dart::four::pencil2: At a point when a choice must be made; at a point of change. _After earning my degree, I’m at a crossroads.
 I need to figure out which direction my life should take._
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._